-The purpose of the Lake Stewards Program is to protect Lake Leelanau and its watershed by encouraging residents and visitors to engage in in best practices.
+The purpose of the Lake Stewards Program is to protect Lake Leelanau and its watershed by encouraging residents and visitors to engage in best practices.

-The Lake Stewards Program is the result of a growing realization that while some homeowners or businesses may engage in activities which result in harm to our lake and the surrounding watershed, many do so without either understanding the consequences of their actions or how they can easily be avoided.
+The Lake Stewards Program is the result of a growing realization that while some homeowners or businesses may engage in activities that result in harm to our lake and the surrounding watershed, many do so without either understanding the consequences of their actions or how they can easily be avoided.

-Central to the protection of water quality is avoiding the use of unnecessary pesticides, herbicides and fertilizers, management of yard waste, management of storm water runoff and groundwater contamination, all of which can enter the lake and affect the water where we swim, boat and play.
+Central to the protection of water quality is avoiding the use of unnecessary pesticides, herbicides, and fertilizers, management of yard waste, management of stormwater runoff and groundwater contamination, all of which can enter the lake and affect the water where we swim, boat, and play.

 Left to itself, nature creates green buffer zones around lakes to help filter water flowing into the lake from the watershed.
 These natural barriers protect shorelines from erosion.
 However, over the years, many of these natural buffer zones have been lost to lawns and landscaping.
-Impervious surfaces such as structures, driveways and patios can cause further harm.
-The Lake Stewards Program aims to promote proper approaches to landscaping, yard design and maintenance among homeowners and businesses alike.
+Impervious surfaces such as structures, driveways, and patios can cause further harm.
+The Lake Stewards Program aims to promote proper approaches to landscaping, yard design, and maintenance among homeowners and businesses alike.

 Despite success in protecting the overall water quality, the Lake Leelanau watershed faces considerable stressors.
 Environmental and human impacts can easily disrupt the natural balance.
-Excess nutrients and sediment, lakeshore development, pressure from increasing numbers of year-round residents, more visitors and more severe storms from changing climate can negatively affect the water quality.
+Excess nutrients and sediment, lakeshore development, pressure from increasing numbers of year-round residents, more visitors, and more severe storms from changing climate can negatively affect the water quality.